Home DFS SB OD SDN DFSM THP $5

 When Daylight Saving Time began on April 25, 1976 for the year, "Edge" aired before the sun reached its highest point in the sky for the day on April 26 (my birthday).
 In a odd sense, "Edge" was airing in late morning if you forgot to move your clocks forward!

-On July 26, 1976, "Edge" was moved to 3pm Pacific time when ABC shuffled around its schedule.
+On July 26, 1976, on ABC's Pacific time zone feed, "Edge" was moved from 12pm to 3pm Pacific time when ABC shuffled around its schedule.
 It stayed there until its final airdate on December 28, 1984.
-Meanwhile, its counterprogramming on CBS and NBC on the Pacific feed was the same as those on the Eastern feed.
-Here's the order:
+With this move, its counterprogramming on CBS and NBC on the Pacific feed was the same as those on the Eastern feed for the rest of the series, which ended in 1984.

 July 26, 1976: Tattletales, CBS.
 Somerset, NBC.